andyrobinson/ard-nav/README.md

 ## Current concerns

-Voltage dips (and possibly spikes) caused by startup current of electric motors.
+1. Voltage dips (and possibly spikes) caused by startup current of electric motors.
 Ideas to reduce:
 - Use a smooth turning servo Library to avoid big jumps
 - The likely reason this is more of a problem OTW is that the water offers more resistance to the servo, hence bigger current draw - again fixed by smooth turning
 - reduce power of rudder servo
 - do not move both rudder and sail at the same time (not ideal)

-This is an ideal time to write and check watchdog Timer
+2. This is an ideal time to write and check watchdog Timer!

-Introduction of solar power is likely to disrupt refinement of steering and navigation software
+3. Introduction of solar power is likely to disrupt refinement of steering and navigation software

+## Short term plan

+1. Refine the navigation and steering.
+Broadly speaking it appears to work, but needs a bit of tweaking.
+The quick way to do this is to use two separate batteries, which given that we will probably be splitting out the power supplies is a good thing.
+May do one more session before taking everything apart to implement solar power
+2. Change the RC switch wiring so that by default it will be computer controller, even if the RC transmitter is off
+3. Add solar power - this is a bigger piece of work involving removal of the deck.
+At the same time:
+  * Check if the battery cases will fit into the keel space (but don't leave it down there for the moment)
+  * Add suppression ceramic capacitors to both motors
+  * Replace the 20Kg/cm servo with a 10Kg/cm servo on the rudder

 ## Observations from field tests